The role of AECC

 AECC is a non-governmental organisation in consultative status with the Economic and Social Council (ECOSOC) of the United Nations.

-The 2019 AECC Vice-President is Mr Christoph Meurer, Solvay
+The 2020 AECC President is Mr Christoph Meurer, Solvay

 The 2020 AECC Vice-President is Mr Michael Neisel, Umicore